 Take your time designing your hybrid working model, and be prepared to adapt.
 There will be bumps along the way, but devoting the research, thought, and effort required will minimize their impact.

 Hybrid teams need to assign tasks, collaborate on projects, and share knowledge with their colleagues just as in-house teams do.
-Arming your employees with the right tools not only makes this possible but can streamline your processes to save time and increase productivity.
+Arming your employees with the right remote collaboration tools not only makes this possible but can streamline your processes to save time and increase productivity.